ZMS Visitor’s Guide

 If we missed anything, ask one of us.
 We welcome questions of any nature. email@example.com ~ long huh?

 With the closest AT&T cell tower located 23 miles away we generally do not get good cell reception where we are so plan to wrap up any needed communication before visiting the land.
 There are spotty areas where cell signal may be obtained – if you need to make a call, please ask a Steward for more information.
 If you need to make a call, we may have a landline able to call anywhere in the USA.
 For international calls, please use your own calling cards.

 Cars and Trips to Town

-We ask that you kindly leave your car in the parking circle or the RV Park during gathering times.
-While visiting, if you’re planning on going to town (Ramah – 10 miles away, Gallup / Grants – each 1 hour away, Albuquerque -2 hours), give us a holler.
-There may be others with town needs, emergencies or for pick-ups.
+If you are driving we ask that you kindly leave your car in the parking circle or the RV Park during gathering times.
+While visiting, if you’re planning on going to town (Ramah – 10 miles away, Gallup / Grants – each are 1 hour away, Albuquerque – 2 hours), give us a holler.
+There may be others with town needs, emergencies or for shuttle pick-ups.
 Carpools save energy and also “wear and tear” on the roads.
 Also, it’s common practice in these parts to give a friendly wave to local folks along the road.
 The locals really do appreciate us in these parts and see us as a valuable asset to our larger community.